cloudbytestorage/openstack/TestStrategy.md

   - remove VSM @ ec.
   - verify cinder-volume service should be in a running state.
   - verify cinder-volume service should be in a running state even after cinder-volume restart.
-- create a volume without chap - now set chap at cinder.conf - restart - create a snapshot & then clone of volume

 ### Migration Related Test Scenarios
 - create a KILO VM with bootable disk in a CloudByte storage backend